HUM-196: Values, Beliefs, and Attitudes (VALCREAC)

 • Psychosocial and academic factors related to burnout and engagement in university students.

-• Gender and gender role orientation in work behaviours and their consequences on health and well-being.
+• Gender and gender role orientation in work behaviours and their consequences for health and well-being.

-• Normative model of women's brain drain to the home: analysis and proposals for intervention from labour public policies.
+• Normative model of women's brain drain to the home: analysis and proposals for intervention through labour public policy.

 Coordinator: Antonia Calvo Salguero | acalvo@ugr.es